h-sharda/h-sharda/README.md

 ## Hi there 👋

-I'm an engineering student, and I am currently learning desktop application development and android development, with a keen interest in Data Structures and Algorithms
+I'm an engineering student, and I am currently learning Web Development using MERN stack, with a keen interest in Data Structures and Algorithms

 ---